- 1 can (15 ounces) corned beef hash

 - 1 package (8-1/2 ounces) corn bread/muffin mix

-- Preheat oven to 400°.
-Grease a 12-cup muffin pan.
-Divide hash into six of the cups; press onto the bottom and up the sides to form a shell.
+- Grease a 12-cup muffin pan.
+Divide hash into six of the cups; press into the bottom and up the sides to form a shell.
 Break an egg into each shell; season with salt and pepper.
 Mix muffins according to package directions.
 Spoon batter into the other six cups.
+Bake at 400° for 15-20 minutes or until muffins are golden brown and eggs are cooked to desired doneness.
+Yield: 4-6 servings.

 "Timely ideas , Coincidentally if people are requiring a AZ SOS Recall Petition , my boss edited a blank form here http://pdf.ac/70eEow"